soulshake/fonos/README.md

         wpa-psk "yourWiFipassword"
 ```

 ## Connecting to the Pi

+Plug your Pi in and give it a few minutes to boot.

-SSH to the pi by running `ssh pi@fonos.local`.
+SSH in as the `pi` user by running `ssh pi@fonos.local`.
 The default password is `raspberry`.

-From the pi, run these commands:

-- `mkdir ~/.ssh`
-- Add your public SSH key to `~/.ssh/authorized_keys`.
+From the Pi, run `mkdir ~/.ssh`, then add your public SSH key to `~/.ssh/authorized_keys`.
 If you don't know how to do this, see the first few steps at the [GitHub tutorial on SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).

-Exit by typing `exit`, then ssh to the Pi again to make sure you're not prompted for a password.
+Exit (`exit` or `Ctrl-D`), then ssh to the Pi again to make sure you're not prompted for a password.

-Once you're sure you can ssh without a password, disable password login on the Pi:
+Once you've verified you can ssh without a password, disable password login on the Pi:

 `echo "PasswordAuthentication No" | sudo tee -a /etc/ssh/ssh_config`